 Computational Law from a Continental European Perspective

-Today´s methodology and technique of law-making are still based on concepts developed in the 19th century.
-However, in the post-modern, globalized information society, the legal system seems to reach its limits in many areas.
-Today´s law does not only have a massive complexity problem, but also appears to be too rigid and inflexible to keep up with the pace of change in technological and social developments.
+Today’s methodology and technique for law-making are still based on concepts developed in the 19th century.
+However, in the post-modern, globalized information society, the legal system seems to have reached its limits in many areas.
+Today’s law has a massive complexity problem.
+Furthermore, it appears to be too rigid and inflexible to keep up with the pace of change in technology and society.
 The technology and methodology of legislation must be rethought if the law is to remain effective in modern society.
 A promising key to better laws is digitalization, especially in the form of computational law.

-However, the current discussion on computational law focuses to a large extent on smart contracts, i.e. machine-readable contracts, especially discussed in terms of blockchain technology.
-The aim of the project is to contribute to the development of computational laws and regulations in general, beyond the topic of computable contracts.The goal of the first subproject is to summarize the current state of research on computational laws, including relevant commercial projects, with a special focus on civil law jurisdictions.
+However, the current discussion on computational law focuses to a large extent on smart contracts.
+This refers to machine-readable contracts, often discussed in relation to blockchain technology.
+The aim of this project is to contribute to the development of computational laws and regulations in general.
+Therefore, the project looks beyond the issue of computable contracts.The goal of the first subproject is to summarize the current state of research on computational laws, including relevant commercial projects.
+We will focus especially on civil law jurisdictions.
 The outcome of this subproject shall be a written document with an overview of relevant initiatives and projects in this area.